CodeAtlas/VeeContactPicker/README.md

 ![VeeContactPicker Example](Screenshots/VeeContactPicker.gif)

 **VeeContactPicker** is an Objective-C replacement for the *ABPeoplePickerNavigationController*.
-It lets you choose a contact from the address book.
+It's a view controller for selecting contacts from the address book.

 ### Features

 - Load contacts very **fast**!
 Not like the iOS official controller (see [this SO question](http://stackoverflow.com/questions/30372190/is-abpeoplepickernavigationcontroller-slow))
+- Multiple selection!
 - Contacts' **images** and coloured placeholders with contacts' initials!
-- Search contacts also by email addresses or phone numbers!
+- Search for your contacts!
+Also by email address or phone number.
-- Retro **compatible with iOS 7**
-- Handle contacts selection with completion block or delegation
 - Choose which contacts you want to show in the picker (e.g only contacts with a valid email address)
-- Easy **customizable appearance**, without needing to subclass it
+- Easy **customizable appearance**
 - Good test coverage

 ### How to use it - Basic